BrandonCorey/js_129/study_guide_written.md

 **[[Prototype]]**
 - Every object has a hidden `[[Prototype]]` property that points to its prototype object
 - The default prototype for all objects in JS is `Object.prototype`
+  - This means all objects in JS have access to the methods of this object, unless explicitly given a prototype of `null`.

 ```javascript
 let personProto = {